Trident (Miami) Rugby Football Club

 The Trident Rugby Football Club is a Miami, Florida based men's rugby union team.
 Since its founding in 1972, Trident has been one of the preeminent Miami rugby club.
 Admitted in 1973, Trident competes within the Florida Rugby Union and currently fields a competitive top division team as well as a developmental team.
+In 2024 the Miami Trident's joined the American Rugby Premiership, which is the top Club Rugby competition in the US.

 Following an undefeated 2015/16 regular season, winning by an average margin of 30 points per game (a Florida Rugby Record), the Tridents entered the Florida Rugby Playoffs as the top seed.
 A 72-10 semifinal win over Jacksonville secured the Tridents a berth in the State Finals against Naples RFC.
 On April 16, at the state rugby championship in Wellington, FL, the Tridents defeated Naples 28 to 0 to become the State of Florida Top Division Champions.
-Since then the Tridents have gone on to win consecutive back to back Championships in 2016, 2017, 2018, 2019 and 2021 in the Florida Premier Division.
+Since then the Miami Tridents have gone on to win Florida State Championships in 2016, 2017, 2018, 2019, 2020* (cough, top of the league, no playoffs), 2021, 2023, and 2024 in the Florida Premier Division.
+Notably, the Miami Tridents won the 2024 Division 2 National Championship, and due to this accomplishment were eligible to compete in the American Rugby Premiership (ARP) and USA Rugby's Division 1.
+Due to aggressive lobbying at the administrative and coaching level, this year if we win the Florida Rugby Union (FRU), the Miami Tridents will have the privilege to compete against Charlotte, NC for the D1 qualifier.
+Winner of the match will compete at the 2025 USA Club Rugby D1 Men's XV Final Four and National Championships.